Public Summary of the June 2015 draft final

 |Reduce the Number of Applications per Snow Event||Medium||Medium|

 |Investigate Alternative De-icers||Medium||Medium|

-A short-term and a long-term goal are defined as follows:
+A short-term and long-term goal in the Wingra Watershed Management Plan are defined as follows:

 - Short-term: Recover 10 percent of the lost infiltration resulting from development